Hal Prewitt: Core International (Core)

-Prewitt was chairman and chief executive officer of Core until 1993 when the company was sold to Aiwa.
+In 1986, Inc. magazine ranked Core 21st on its Inc. 500 list of fastest-growing private companies.
+Prewitt served as chairman and chief executive officer until 1993, when the company was sold to Aiwa.

-Prewitt Enterprises
+Later career

-Prewitt is the Managing Member of Prewitt Enterprises, a Florida-based agricultural and investment business he founded in 2004, with offices in Boca Raton and Miami, Florida, and in Park City, Utah.
-The agricultural part of the business grows oranges and at its peak produced more than 1.5 million half gallon cartons of orange juice per year with much of it used in Tropicana's Pure Premium.
-The investment division is active in private and public businesses in both the U.S. and internationally.
+Prewitt is the managing member of Prewitt Enterprises, a Florida-based agricultural and investment business he founded in 2004, with offices in Boca Raton and Miami, Florida, and in Park City, Utah.
+The agricultural part of the business grows oranges, and is a major supplier of orange juice to Tropicana's Pure Premium.